rahulkumarsingh73690/review/_application/2019-11-08-sports-fit-vr.md

 meta-description: "Sports fit VR is one ambitious game to get whole family to exercise the fun way!"

 features:
-  - Added ACF Rewards 🎁 and Bounties
-  - Game token vouchers
-  - Sends Out Daily Updates
+  - Works on phones without Gyroscope
+  - Works on Maximum Android version

 pros:
    - Good Interface
-   - Easy to Understand
+   - Works Properly in Low Specs Smartphone

 cons:
   - App Opening Issue
+  - Enviroment birds buggy
+  - Paid App but Free Demo Available

 long-description: "Sports fit VR is one ambitious game to get whole family to exercise the fun way!